cdeboever3/deboever-sf3b1-2015/README.md

 Downloaded from Figshare.
 Contains primary data files (i.e. those that aren't created by any of the code here).
 You shouldn't delete or alter these.

+##### ds2014

+This directory contains a Python package specific to this project.
+See the Dependencies section of this README for installation instructions.

+##### ext_data

+This directory holds data downloaded externally that I trust will still be available in the future.
+These data are downloaded using the `ext_data`

 ##### notebooks